 National Education Research Leaders’ Summit: 29-30 June 2022

-The event was hosted by UniSA and included Education research leaders representing all states; the AARE professoriate; Associate Deans of Research in Education; Deans of Education and Directors of Education research centres.
-The focus of the summit was on the challenges facing the education research sector and national, sector-wide strategies to address them.
+The focus of this summit was on the challenges facing the education research sector and national, sector-wide strategies to address them.
 An action plan was developed, and plans were put in place to establish working parties on the following issues:

 1. Research partnership initiatives